Posted on 16 Comments

 8.4V Capable: No

-Power HD is a brand with an established name in the RC industry with a huge fan base.
+Power HD is a brand with an established name in the RC industry and a huge fan base.

 PowerHD DSM44 is the smallest servo in the company’s digital servo range which weighs only about 6g.

-Additionally, it features an aluminum gear and works in a standard voltage range making it compatible with 1S LiPo batteries directly.
+Additionally, it features an aluminum gear and works in a standard voltage range making it compatible with 1S LiPo application.

-While the average price is only a quarter of the KST, it will make it for a great budget servo even for 1.5-meter models.
+While the average price is only a quarter of the KST, it will make it a great budget servo even for some 1.5-meter models.

 KST X06 V5 [Digital]